Your trip includes

 (Tour Day: 2 miles | 3.2 kilometers | 4,500 steps)

-Upon arrival in Madrid, you will collect your luggage in the baggage claim area, and continue to the Arrival’s Hall where you will be greeted by your driver.
+Upon arrival in Madrid, collect your luggage in the baggage claim area, and continue to the arrival hall where your driver will greet you.
 Transfer to your hotel.
-In the afternoon you will walk to the Cathedral of Almudena where you will celebrate Mass, followed by a tour of the Cathedral.
-We will continue our walking tour of Madrid to include the exterior of the Royal Palace.
-Walk through the Plaza Mayor, Puerta del Sol, and we make a final stop at the Church of Saint James.
+In the afternoon, walk to the Cathedral of Almudena where the group will celebrate Mass, followed by a tour of the Cathedral.
+We will continue our walking tour of Madrid and see the exterior of the Royal Palace.
+Walk through the Plaza Mayor, Puerta del Sol, and make a final stop at the Church of Saint James.
 Return to your hotel.
-We will enjoy a nice meal before having a restful overnight in Madrid before your walking tour begin.
+Enjoy a nice meal before having a restful overnight in Madrid before your walking tour begins.

 Day 3: Madrid - Foncebadon - Iron Cross - O Cebreiro - Sarria